 A Dual Band Router Does Not Switch Automatically

 You have to do it manually.
-If the router did so, then a lot of your crucial work might get interrupted, whether it is an online meeting, a download, or a game that you are playing.
+If the router did so, a lot of your crucial work might get interrupted, whether it is an online meeting, a download, or a game you are playing.
 Switching between the faster band might cause a lot of interruption, thus making your work more difficult.
 Hence, it establishes that changing from one band to the other has to be done manually by you.

 How To Switch Between 2.4 and 5 GHz

 Now that you know the answer to “Does dual-band router switch automatically,” and it is a now, let us help you understand how to switch it manually.
 It is an effortless task to do.
 All you have to do is check the list of all the Wi-Fi networks in your mobile or PC, whichever device you use.
 From there, look for what band the Wi-Fi is using and shift to the alternate one through the drop-down menu.